Article

 Calf housing can be colder than is desirable for baby calves that have a thermo-neutral zone of around 13-25°C in their first month of life.

-Tall sheds aren’t the best for this purpose as they often tend to be colder, but they can be modified to create a microclimate, by constructing a false roof or canopy for instance.
+Tall sheds aren’t the best for this purpose as they often tend to be colder.
+However by constructing a false roof or canopy, they can be modified to create a microclimate.

 A canopy gives calves the option of lying beneath it to keep warm and dry.